abdo643-HULK/Mobile-Security/exercises/ex2/ex2.md

 ## Answer:

--   `time`: shows the amount of CPU time a command takes spends in user and kernel space and how much cpu was used and the total found items
+-   `time`: shows the amount of CPU seconds a command spends in user and kernel space and how much cpu was used and the total found items
--   `find /` -type d: Finds all directories starting from the root dir
+-   `find / -type d`: Finds all directories starting from the root dir
 -   `>/dev/null`: changes the output stream of `time find / -type d` from stdout to `>/dev/null`
 -   `2>&1`: Joins the stderr to the same streams as stdout